convisoappsec/conviso-docs/docs/integrations/azure-ad.md

 </div>

-When your users are selected, you will be back to the previous screen, and now the Userds label show how many users were selected.
+When your users are selected, you will be back to the previous screen, and now the Users label show how many users were selected.
 Click at the **Assign** button to finish this configuration:

 <div style={{textAlign: 'center'}}>